ibm-cloud-docs/openwhisk/openwhisk_feeds.md

 {:screen: .screen}
 {:pre: .pre}

-# Implementing feeds
+# Custom event providers
 {: #openwhisk_feeds}

 {{site.data.keyword.openwhisk_short}} supports an open API, where any user can expose an event producer service as a **feed** in a **package**.
-The following section describes architectural, and implementation options for providing your own feed.
+The following section describes architectural, and implementation options for providing your own custom feed.
 {: shortdesc}

 This material is intended for advanced {{site.data.keyword.openwhisk_short}} users who intend to publish their own feeds.
 Most {{site.data.keyword.openwhisk_short}} users can safely skip the following architecture section.